Adding users

 - Create a new user group

 Individual users are combined into user groups both for permissions management and communication purposes.
-We recommend creating a detailed permissions concept in advance, which is then implemented in Bp Event.
+We recommend creating a detailed permissions concept in advance, which is then implemented in Bp Event. - Go to the Administration tab and select Administration tab and select Users > Users > User groups > User groups > New.
+New.

-- Enter a speaking Group name.
+- Enter a self-explanatory Group name.

-Example: Sales, Accounting, General Managers - Enter a Description of the group if needed.
+- Enter a Description of the group if needed.

 - Tick Enable internal messages to activate that user group as recipient of internal messages.

 Save your input by clicking on the icon in the top left-hand corner of the input window.
+Save your input by clicking on the icon in the top left-hand corner of the input window.

 - Go to the